TayMcQuaya/AudioBook-Organizer/APP_PAGE_REFRESH_COMPLETE_SOLUTION.md

 - Functions are normally exposed by main.js
 - During refresh, main.js isn't loaded
 - Must manually import and expose each function to window object
-- Some functions (smartSelect, resetSmartSelectPosition) are wrapper functions that need to be recreated
+- Some functions (smartSelect, resetSmartSelectPosition) are wrapper functions that need to be recreated exactly as in main.js
 - Wrapper functions combine multiple module functions and handle UI updates
+- Must import all dependencies: `highlightSmartSelection`, `showSelectionTools`, `clearTextSelection`, `showSuccess`
+- Be careful about which module exports which function (e.g., `clearTextSelection` is in selectionTools.js)
 - Includes ALL interactive functions:
   - Book/Audio upload: `uploadBook`, `attachAudio`
   - Smart selection: `smartSelect`, `resetSmartSelectPosition`